-British Columbia recently rolled out a new curriculum designed to help students succeed in a fast-changing, interconnected world.
-The curriculum was fully implemented as of the 2019-20 school year.
+British Columbia started to roll out a new curriculum in 2016 aiming to help students succeed in a fast-changing, interconnected world.
+The curriculum was fully implemented as of the 2019–20 school year.
 Designed to be “concept-based and competency-driven,” the curriculum maintains focus on literacy and numeracy while supporting deeper learning.
-It is also flexible, encouraging students to engage in their own learning and follow their interests.
-The three core competencies —communication, creative and critical thinking, and personal and social competence — and two skill foundations—literacy and mathematics— are integrated into all subject areas.
+The three core competencies (communication, creative and critical thinking, and personal and social competence) and two skill foundations (literacy and mathematics) are integrated into all subject areas.

-British Columbia’s curriculum for grades K-12 includes English Language Arts, Languages, Mathematics, Science, Social Studies, French, French as a Second Language, Physical and Health Education, Arts Education, Career Education, and Applied Design, Skills, and Technologies.
+British Columbia’s curriculum for grades K–12 includes English Language Arts, Languages, Mathematics, Science, Social Studies, French, French as a Second Language, Physical and Health Education, Arts Education, Career Education and Applied Design, Skills, and Technologies.
 All subjects have grade-by-grade curricula except Languages, which begin at grade 5, and Career Education and Applied Design, Skills, and Technologies, which are organized by grade span.
 In addition, there are curricula for elective vocational subjects available at the upper secondary level.
-The Ministry of Education defines “what to teach” but not how to organize the time, space, or teaching methods.
 Each subject area has a set of “Big Ideas” that students need to understand, curricular competencies that describe what students should be able to do, and curriculum content that describes what they should know.
 Teachers are encouraged to create courses, modules, thematic units, or learning experiences that meet students’ needs and interests.
 The province provides a set of resources for teachers and classrooms to use to incorporate Indigenous knowledge and perspectives across all subjects.

 Assessment and Qualifications

-The primary national assessment is the Pan-Canadian Assessment Program (PCAP), which measures the reading, mathematics, and science skills of a sample of 13- and 16-year-old students.
-The PCAP was formulated to be much like PISA; each year, one of the three core test subjects is the primary focus of the examination.
-In addition to the tests, PCAP also collects data on Canadian learning contexts.
+The Pan-Canadian Assessment Program (PCAP) measures the reading, mathematics, and science skills of a sample of 13- and 16-year-old students.
+In addition to the subject tests, PCAP also collects data on Canadian learning contexts.
 Students, principals, and teachers complete surveys about school learning environments and how much value is placed on the core subjects.
 PCAP’s results are reported by CMEC and analyzed by province, gender, and language spoken.
 They are used to inform broad policy decisions and as a benchmarking standard across provinces, but CMEC does not provide data on individual schools or school districts to the public.

 All provinces also develop their own assessments.
 Most have province-wide examinations in numeracy and literacy at select grade levels, and some have core-subject tests for secondary school graduation.
 In Ontario, students are assessed in mathematics, reading, and writing at grades 3 and 6; in mathematics at grade 9; and in literacy at grade 10.
-The tests are developed and administered by the Education Quality and Accountability Office, a semi-independent agency established by the Ministry in 1996.
-In British Columbia, students take the Foundation Skills Assessment in reading, writing, and numeracy in grades 4 and 7, which was recently revised to align with the 2016 curriculum.
-New literacy and numeracy assessments have replaced end-of-course tests in high school, but the updated grade 12 literacy assessment was postponed due to the coronavirus pandemic.
-Implementation is expected in 2021-22.
+In British Columbia, students take the Foundation Skills Assessment in reading, writing, and numeracy in grades 4 and 7, which was revised to align with the 2016 curriculum.
+New literacy and numeracy assessments have replaced end-of-course tests in high school.

 Students in Ontario must pass the Ontario Secondary School Literacy Test (or, if they do not pass, complete a literacy course in grade 12) in order to earn a high school diploma.
-Eventually British Columbia’s new high school literacy and numeracy assessments will be required for graduation, but scores will be awarded on a 4-point proficiency scale and will not impact course grades.
-High school graduation rates vary across the country; the graduation rate is 87 percent in Ontario, 84 percent in British Columbia, and 83 percent on average across Canada.
+In British Columbia, students must take the new literacy and numeracy assessments.
+Scores are awarded on a four-point proficiency scale; at this point there is not a score that students are required to achieve for graduation.
+Some universities—including the University of British Columbia—have begun to require that students are proficient on this exam.

 Canada has community colleges similar to those in the United States, some of which are open admission and some of which have specific academic requirements for admission.
-Admission to universities in Canada is typically based on student performance in high school, and primarily on grades.
+Admission to universities in Canada is typically based on student performance in high school.
 Students who wish to continue to university submit their transcripts to their school(s) of choice and are generally accepted on the basis of grades alone.
-Some universities, however, are expanding their admissions criteria for more holistic assessment of applicants.
+Some universities, however, are shifting to more holistic assessment of applicants.
 The University of British Columbia, for example, announced that as of 2019 applicants would be evaluated not only on core-subject course grades, but also on the depth and rigor of their coursework and on their work in non-core subjects relevant to their intended area of university study.
 Students are given preference at universities in their home province but may apply to any university across the country.
 There is no national or standardized exam required for admission.

-Canada has the second-highest attainment rate in postsecondary education among OECD countries: 61.8 percent of 25- to 34-year-olds in Canada have postsecondary credentials compared to 44.5 percent in the same age group on average across the OECD in 2018.
+Canada has the highest attainment rate in postsecondary education among OECD countries: 71.8 percent of 25- to 64-year-olds in Canada have postsecondary credentials compared to 45.5 percent in the same age group on average across the OECD in 2021.
 In 2017, Ontario made college and university tuition and educational expenses free or low-cost for many students through the Ontario Student Assistance Program, which offers grants and low-interest loans to students from low- to middle-income families.

 Canadian provinces have their own approaches to supporting students who struggle academically.

-There is no national special education provision, so special education services are designed by each province.
+Special education services are designed by each province.
 The scope of services differs across the provinces, but in general there is a focus on placing students with special needs in mainstream classrooms.
 For example, Ontario considers a wide range of students to have “special needs,” from students with developmental or physical disabilities and/or learning disabilities to students who perform far above their grade level.
 Schools aim to meet the needs of all of these students through modified educational programs and access to necessary resources.
 For students who require additional support, there is a formal process of identification and a process for shaping an individual program.
-There are also special schools for students with severe disabilities including deafness, blindness and the most severe learning disabilities.
+There are also special schools for students with severe disabilities including deafness, blindness, and the most severe learning disabilities.
 The Ontario Ministry of Education allocates specific funds to school boards for special education programs and services, provides expert advice to school boards when considering special education policies, and has a tribunal in place to help mediate between school boards and parents if a conflict arises.
 This is in addition to a three-tier funding model (based on levels of need) the province uses to allocate funds for special needs students.